A multistate approach to disability insurance reserving with information delays: Abstract

 \section{Abstract}

 Disability insurance claims are often affected by lengthy reporting delays and adjudication processes.
 The classic multistate life insurance modeling framework is ill-suited to handle such information delays since the cash flow and available information can no longer be based on the biometric multistate process determining the contractual payments.
 We propose a new individual reserving model for disability insurance schemes which describes the claim evolution in real-time.
 Under suitable independence assumptions between the available information and the underlying biometric multistate process, we show that these new reserves may be calculated as natural modifications of the classic reserves.
-We propose suitable parametric estimators for the model constituents and a real data application shows the practical relevance of our concepts and results.
+For estimation of the model constituents, we employ the procedure proposed in~\citet{Buchardt.etal:2023b}.
+A real data application shows the practical relevance of our concepts and results.

 \textbf{Keywords:} Multistate life insurance; Claims reserving; Incurred-but-not-reported; Reported-but-not-settled.

 \textbf{2020 Mathematics Subject Classification:} 91G05; 60G57; 62N02; 62P05; 91G60.